 (Update: download it now) Android multitasking just got good: Remix OS coming to a computer near you

 Update, January 12: As promised, Remix OS for PC is now available for download.
-Head over here to download and install it.
 The package weighs 692MB and the download page makes it clear that it’s still alpha software intended for developers.
 You should expect a number of bugs and inconsistencies, especially in the ways apps work with a mouse and keyboard setup.
 Full Remix OS installation instructions are available on the download page.